|

 Copyright: 1937

+Published in Detective Comics #82, December, 1943, 6 pages.
 While the war wages on in Europe, enemy spies are hard at work with acts of sabotage along the docks, delaying shipments of valuable supplies and munitions.
 Bart Regan is ordered to stop the latest rash of activity.
+Click here to read the story.

-76 The Message of the Moccasins!
 The Message of the Moccasins!

 Published by DC Comics